lontiplatform/martini-build-pipeline-aws/README.md

 - `.github/workflows/precommit.yml` runs the same checks defined in `.pre-commit-config.yaml` on each push or pull request.
 - Typical checks include:
-  - Terraform formatting / validation
+  - Terraform/OpenTofu formatting and validation
+  - Checkov security scanning
   - YAML linting
-  - Basic shell / code style checks (depending on configured hooks)
+  - Shell or other style checks, depending on configured hooks

 This ensures changes to Terraform, buildspecs, and scripts remain consistent.